techservicesillinois/terraform-aws-rds.archive/README.md

 # Identifier for RDS instance.
 identifier = "service"

-# Securit group created by the https://github.com/techservicesillinois/terraform-aws-client-server-security-group module
+# Security group referenced below is created by the https://github.com/techservicesillinois/terraform-aws-client-server-security-group module.
-security_group_names = "cis-db-servers"
+security_group_names = "service-db-servers"

 # Name of database to be created.
 name     = "service-db"

 # NOTE: Terraform-specified password is used to bring up infrastructure,
 # but is insecure because it's stored in the infrastructure state file.
-# Recommend changing password IMMEDIATELY to new value using AWS console,
+# We recommend changing password IMMEDIATELY to new value using AWS console,
 # and saving that password as a secure parameter in Amazon SSM.

 # User name and password.